hasibzunair/peekaboo2/README.md

 ## 3. Demo in image

-This bascially run an image through the Peekaboo model to discover the object in the image, and then refines the output mask using SAM2.
+This bascially runs an image through the Peekaboo model to discover the foreground object in the image, and then refines the output mask using SAM2.

 ```
 python image_demo.py --image-path ../data/examples/octopus.jpeg --output-path ../outputs/octpous-peekaboo2.png